danep93/mynewwebsite/content/posts/what-is-a-name.md

 Exploratory Data Analysis (EDA) is an important part of any data science problem.
 Rarely do you get perfect classification on your first try.
 Once you understand what type of problems your model is bad at you can attack the problem at the source

 Below I’ve visualized the F1 scores, where green dots are points that are correctly classified while red points are incorrectly classified.
 Points appearing in the left side of the screen received a sigmoid score of under 0.5, meaning our model predicted they are words, while points on the right side are predicted as names.
-The worst thing we can see is a bunch of red points at either extreme.
+The worst thing we can see is a bunch of red points at either x-extreme.
 Here I’m graphing the sigmoid score against word length and vowel:consonant ratio to see if either of those features affect classification.

 ![vowel ratio](img/vowel-graph.png)
 ![word length](img/word-length-graph.png)

 Unfortunately there doesn’t appear to be any correlation between these dependent and independent variables.
 However, I think this is a great opportunity to point something out.
-Looking at our graph above, we have a bunch of green points located at both X-axis extremes of the graph; this is great because it means not only did we correctly classify both words and names, but often times we were VERY sure it was a name (sigmoid score ~1) or a word (sigmoid score ~1).
-Additionally, most of our red dots (incorrectly classified) are located near the 0.5 barrier, which means although we got them wrong, our model never claimed to be sure about it's classification.
+Looking at our graph above, we have a bunch of green points located at both X-axis extremes of the graph; this is great because it means not only did we correctly classify both words and names, but often times we were VERY sure it was a name (sigmoid score ~1) or a word (sigmoid score ~0).
+Additionally, most of our red dots (incorrectly classified) are located near the 0.5 barrier, which means although we got them wrong, our model made classifications with a grain of salt.
 Let's compare this to the same graph we got before we tuned our hyperparameters

 ![first word length](img/first-wordlength.png)

-As you can see, our original model had plenty of correctly classified words and names but all our green points gravitated towards the middle barrier.
+As you can see, our original model had plenty of correctly classified words and names but all our green points gravitated towards the middle area.
 Out of the thousands of words we passed in, there wasn't a single one that our model was 80% sure of what it was.
 I know we already mentioned that our accuracy went up a few percentage points after hyperparameter tuning, but I think this does a better job showing us exactly how much better of a model we ended up with.

 We ended up with a model that can distinguish between names and non-names with an accuracy of 83% and a log loss bordering 0.3.
-Ideally it would have performed a little better, however, I have to cut it some slack.
-Names are a tough domain, and most of the times I’m not even sure how I feel about specific ones.
+Ideally it would have performed a little better, however, I have to cut our model some slack.
+Names are a tough domain, and most of the times I’m not even sure how I feel about certain ones.
 Liz Lemon has plenty of opinions though

 https://www.youtube.com/watch?v=-2hvM-FNOEA

-What if we wanted to go one step further and not just determine if it’s a name, but a boys name or girls name.
+What if we wanted to go one step further and not just determine if a word is a name, but a boys name or girls name.
 A few things change.
 First off we modify our pandas data wrangling.
 Here we use scikit-learn get_dummies to one hot encode our vectors.
 If there are X possible values, one-hot encoding creates X new features, where each row will be populated by all 0’s except for one 1 designating

 {{< highlight go "linenos=table,linenostart=1" >}}
 male_df = pd.DataFrame({'word': male_list, 'target': 'male'})